webuildsg/osx/CONTRIBUTING.md

-# contributing to webuild sg menubar
+# contributing to webuild menubar

 :+1::snowflake: thanks for taking the time to contribute! :sunny::gift_heart: